Direct Response Copy for Just Listed to Just Sold: The Playbook for Seller Leads

 Most agents write Just Listed copy for buyers and treat the seller lead as an afterthought.
 Flip it.
 Your Just Listed message should quietly prove you are an operator who runs a tight process and can protect a sale price, because neighbors read it as a preview of how you would handle their home.

 Start by building a small proof file the moment the sign goes in.
 You are not writing poetry about quartz counters.
-You are collecting hard signals that you can reuse across every channel without overpromising or guessing.
+You are collecting hard signals that can be reused across every channel without overpromising or guessing.
+For the nuts and bolts on getting responses from physical mail, start with Real Estate Direct Mail Tips That Actually Work.

 • Trackable interest: page views, saves, link clicks, and open house RSVPs.

-• Demand signals: showing requests per day and the first offer timing.
+• Demand signals: showing requests per day and first offer timing.

 • Quality signals: buyer agent feedback themes and objection patterns.

-• Distribution receipts: total impressions from your posts and your ad frequency caps.
+• Distribution receipts: post impressions, mail drop count, and ad frequency caps.

 • Timeline receipts: listed date, pending date, and closing date.